vlopez0392/Modern-Javascript/Section_4/Notes/Video38_Block_Scope.md

 console.log(c);
 ```

-<p align = "justify">Finally, note that var is function scoped, so we cannot access variables declared with var inside functions.
+<p align = "justify">Finally, note that var is still function scoped, so we cannot access variables declared with var inside functions.
 For instance, the variable d in the function shown below will not be accessible outside the function. </p>

 ```js
 function run(){